,

 The projects vary in progress – some are still accepting bids from contractors while others are underway or completed.

 The most expensive project on the list is the construction of a new bridge over Kawela Stream on Kamehameha V Highway.
 The current bridge has long been blamed for compounding seasonal flooding along the stream.
 Its replacement is estimated to cost $7.4 million.
 Construction projects of this scale may require renting a construction restroom trailer from a portable toilet rental company for the workers to use until the completion of their projects.
+Discover how easy it is to get started when you explore trailer rental services at Big Rentals.
 Using Concrete Barriers is also encouraged to improve safety at the construction site.
 And adding Heras fence covers would be a great help in putting boundaries in place and keeping the area safe.

 “The existing bridge doesn’t meet current design standards,” said Vincent Llorin, design project manager with the state’s Department of Transportation.